Hack Your Brain: 15 Sneaky Psychological Tricks to Help You Save Money

 An iOS app called Varo Money, for example, combines traditional banking tools with modern technology to help its customers become financially healthy.

-Here’s the best part: Pair your Bank Account with a Varo Savings Account where you’ll earn 1.5% annual percentage yield.
-That’s more than 20 times — repeat, 20 times — the average savings account.
+Here’s the best part: Pair your Bank Account with a Varo Savings Account where you’ll earn 2.10% annual percentage yield.
+That’s 35 times — repeat, 35 times — the average savings account.

 Earning interest (or, as we like to call it, bonus money) each year is a fabulous psychological incentive.
 Those little rewards will light up your brain like a Christmas tree — and encourage you to keep saving.